 High levels of glucose most frequently indicate diabetes, but many other diseases and conditions can also cause elevated blood glucose.

-In a person with signs and symptoms of diabetes or hyperglycemia, a non-fasting glucose level (random blood sample) that is equal to or greater than 200 mg/dL (11.1 mmol/L) indicates diabetes.
+In a person with signs and symptoms of diabetes or high blood glucose, a non-fasting glucose level (random blood sample) that is equal to or greater than 200 mg/dL (11.1 mmol/L) indicates diabetes.

 The following information summarizes the meaning of other test results.

 Glucose Level Indication From 70 to 99 mg/dL (3.9 to 5.5 mmol/L) Normal fasting glucose From 100 to 125 mg/dL (5.6 to 6.9 mmol/L) Prediabetes (impaired fasting glucose) 126 mg/dL (7.0 mmol/L) and above on more than one testing occasion Diabetes

 2-Hour Oral Glucose Tolerance Test (OGTT)

 Levels applicable except during pregnancy.
 Sample drawn 2 hours after a 75-gram glucose drink.
 Glucose Level Indication Less than 140 mg/dL (7.8 mmol/L) Normal glucose tolerance From 140 to 199 mg/dL (7.8 to 11.1 mmol/L) Prediabetes (impaired glucose tolerance) Equal to or greater than 200 mg/dL (11.1 mmol/L) on more than one testing occasion Diabetes